mrengy/recycleabike/wp-content/plugins/modal-window/README.txt

 = Can I insert a shortcode into the modal window? = Yes, you can inert any shortcode into the content of modal window

+= The modal window doesn't scrolling =
+This happens if the height of the modal is set to auto and is less than the height of the screen.

+To solve this problem:

+* Set the value to option "Modal Height"
+* Select the value "Modal Height" % or px, but not auto

 == Screenshots ==
 1. Overview